Call The Dying

 By Andrew Taylor

-From the prize-winning author of Richard and Judy Book Club novel, The American Boy and The Ashes of London, this is the seventh in the acclaimed Lydmouth crime series, set on the Welsh/English border in the confusing years after the Second World War.
+The seventh in the acclaimed Lydmouth crime series, set on the Welsh/English border in the years after World War II

 Love and need make unexpected bedfellows, and both are blind.
 As the grip of a long hard winter tightens on Lydmouth, a dead woman calls the dying in a seance behind net curtains.
 Two provincial newspapers are in the throes of a bitter circulation war.
 A lorry-driver broods, and an office boy loses his heart.

 Britain is basking in the warm glow of post-war tranquillity, but in the quiet town of Lydmouth, darker forces are at play.
 The rats are fed on bread and milk, a gentleman's yellow kid glove is mislaid on a train, and something disgusting is happening at Mr Prout's toyshop.

 Returning to a town shrouded in intrigue and suspicion, Jill Francis becomes acting editor of the Gazette.
 Meanwhile, there's no pleasure left in the life of Detective Chief Inspector Richard Thornhill.
 Only a corpse, a television set and the promise of trouble to come.

 'An excellent writer.
 He plots with care and intelligence and the solution to the mystery is satisfyingly chilling' The Times

 'The most under-rated crime writer in Britain today' Val McDermid

 'There is no denying Taylor's talent, his prose exudes a quality uncommon among his contemporaries' Time Out